Dazalf/DC3800-Submission-2/README.md

-# DC3800-2.1a---Python-Scripts
+# DC3800-Submission-2

-Python scripts to cleanse the dataset.
+These are files used during my Submission 2 coursework completion, primarily sanitization scripts and the datasets I've used.